Best Things To Do At Ground Zero In New York City

 Saint Paul's Chapel| ©Austria Forum

 This chapel is a miracle.
-Despite being located very close to where the Twin Towers stood, it suffered no damage during the attack, unlike other more modern buildings in the area.
+Despite being very close to where the Twin Towers were located, it was not damaged during the attack, unlike other more modern buildings in the area.
 Not a single pane of glass was broken.
 That is why Saint Paul's Chapel is known as "the chapel that stood".

 It is the oldest religious building in Manhattan.
 Georgian in style, it is the only one from the colonial era on the island known because it was here that George Washington made his speech as the first president of the United States in 1789.

 Centuries later, by surviving 9/11, it became a symbol of the triumph of life over unreason and barbarism.
-Because of its proximity to the area of the tragedy and the good condition it was in, Saint Paul's Chapel was used as a shelter for the police, firefighters and volunteers who worked for months at Ground Zero to help clear the rubble and search for victims.
+Because of its proximity to the area of the tragedy and the good condition it was in, Saint Paul's Chapel was used as a refuge for the police, firefighters and volunteers who worked for months at Ground Zero helping to clear the rubble and search for victims.

-In fact, to remember those who died on 9/11, a room inside the church was dedicated to them as a memorial.
+In fact, a room inside the church was dedicated as a memorial to those who died on 9/11.
 Saint Paul's Chapel is another of the places at Ground Zero in New York that I recommend you visit.
 Not only for its historical value but also for its emotional value to the city.

 Practical information